 A single PDF document developed by the course instructor and the librarian who intend to work together should be submitted via email to firstname.lastname@example.org.
 The application should include the following information.

-For the Fall 2018 - Spring 2019 application cycle, we are particularly interested in proposals that support approaches to open pedagogy, using assignments that engage students in their own learning, such as asking students to create and share some kind of digital object or exhibit publicly.
+We are particularly interested in proposals that support approaches to open pedagogy, using assignments that engage students in their own learning, such as asking students to create and share some kind of digital object or exhibit publicly.
 (Digital objects include, but are not limited to videos, blogs, textbooks, and digital exhibits.)
 Proposals that emphasize a shift away from the "disposable assignment" and center students' works as worth sharing are especially welcome.

 - Applicants’ names, departments, and email addresses